 Make a reclining chair smart

 This won’t work with every recliner but if you flip your chair over, you can hide a door/window sensor under the chair.
-One part goes on the side of the chair and the other goes on the back of footrest so that when you recline back, the door/window sensor is separated from the magnetic contact.
-I use my recliner at night solely for studying, reading and writing, so during this time when I recline back, my Google Home plays relaxing music and turns on a connected reading lamp next to the chair.
+One part goes on the side of the chair and the other goes on the back of the footrest so that when you recline back, the door/window sensor is separated from the magnetic contact.
+I use my leather recliner at night solely for studying, reading and writing, so during this time when I recline back, my Google Home plays relaxing music and turns on a connected reading lamp next to the chair.

 Get notified when your garage door is left open